CiwPython/Ciw/docs/Features/server_schedules.rst

     'Number_of_servers':['my_special_schedule_01', 3]

-This tells ASQ that at Node 1 the number of servers will vary over time according to the work schedule :code:`my_special_schedule_01`.
+This tells Ciw that at Node 1 the number of servers will vary over time according to the work schedule :code:`my_special_schedule_01`.
 This schedule hasn't been defined yet.
 To define the work schedule, add the following lines to the end of the :code:`parameters.yml` file::